mofo7777/Stackoverflow/README.md

 ## FrameRateConverterDSP

 This program shows how to use the Frame Rate Converter DSP (CLSID_CFrameRateConvertDmo), using a Source Reader.
 You can change the frame rate of a video stream.
 For example, if the video has 30 fps, you can get 60 fps.
-This program works well with Wildlife.wmv video file from Microsoft.
+This program works well with Wildlife.wmv from Microsoft.
 For mp4 files, the Frame Rate Converter DSP crashes or we need to handle MF_SOURCE_READERF_NATIVEMEDIATYPECHANGED.

 ## ScreenCaptureEncode